matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 in the final step.
 c) Reduce: which runs a reduce function on the newly shuffled key-value pairs and transform them into more meaningful data.
 Processing and analysis of large set of data like logs or financial data.
 Generating reports and statistics based on data set.
 Sentiment analysis in Social Network.
-Fraud detection w financial transactions.
+Fraud detection in financial transactions.
 Processing spatial data.
 Example of technologies: Apache Hadoop, Spark, Google Cloud Dataflow.

 83) Managing API Documentation and Versioning Challenges?